 Walking around our new house, we noticed that we could see day light between the logs.
 That was reminiscent of the awning windows we just got rid of.
-We ended up building a two by four frame inside the leaky logs, insulated it, and covered it with sheet rock.
+We logs, insulated it, and covered it with sheet rock.
 It worked wonderfully.
 After chinking all the logs properly, that two thousand plus square foot double insulated pile of logs keeps comfortable on three cords.